devopscenter/dcUtils/PROCESS_FLOW.md

 of the applications that will be created.
 Make note of this location as this will be used in the next step
-NOTE: if you choose to use an existing directory that has existing files in it, you will need to add the --customerAppName appName option to single out the specific directory for your application.
+NOTE: if you choose to use an existing directory that has existing files in it, you will need to add the --appName applicationName option to single out the specific directory for your application.

 #### *(new applications)* Create the application
 In order to create a new application the script manageApp.py needs to be run.
 This